As I’m sure you’ve figured out from this blog, I travel a lot. I try to get back to the UK every few months and also travel around Norway extensively.

-Lately I’ve been fortunate enough to obtain quite a few bargain Club Europe seats in the sales around Christmas and New Year.
-Club Europe is British Airways’ “business class” on short-haul European flights.
+Lately I’ve been fortunate enough to obtain quite a few bargain Club Europe seats in the Christmas and New Year sales – always a great time to buy travel.
+Club Europe is British Airways’ version of “business class” on short-haul European flights.

 Although a long way short of first class travel, it is nevertheless an upgraded experience.
 This is how British Airways advertise it:

-So, does the reality live up to the advertising?
+So, does the reality live up to the billing?
 This is my experience.

 Oslo Airport Gardermoen (OSL)